AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay225.rst

     have been **removed**.
 If you relied on those features in your non-POSIX environment, please replace them with the new PRNG context mechanism.
     See :doc:`MigratingCustomEntropy` for details.

+Introduction of new socket option
+"""""""""""""""""""""""""""""""""

+avs_commons 4.10.1 bundled with Anjay 2.15.1 adds a new socket option key:
+``AVS_NET_SOCKET_HAS_BUFFERED_DATA``.
+This is used to make sure that when control is returned to the event loop, the ``poll()`` call will not stall waiting for new data that in reality has been already buffered and could be retrieved using the avs_commons APIs.

+This is usually meaningful for (D)TLS connections, but for almost all simple unencrypted socket implementations, this should always return ``false``.

+This was previously achieved by always trying to receive more packets with timeout set to zero.
+However, it has been determined that such logic could lead to heavy blocking of the event loop in case communication with the network stack is relatively slow, e.g. on devices which implement TCP/IP sockets through modem AT commands.

+If you maintain your own socket integration layer or (D)TLS integration layer, it is recommended that you add support for this option.

 .. _ssize-t-removal-in-commons-225: